 The BayREN Home+ programs provides an online home energy evaluation.
 It's free and only takes a few minutes.
 You'll learn what changes can help lower your energy bills.
 Upon completion, BayREN will send you a free Energy Savings Kit and put you in touch with a Home Energy Advisor.
+Click here to start your home self-assessment.
+There is also a tutorial video on how to sign up for your free energy-saving kit.

 The Green House Call, provided by the Rising Sun Center for Opportunity, is a no-cost program for all residents in Marin County.
 It provides no-cost 'Green House Calls', which consist of installation of LED light bulbs, faucet aerators, shower heads, and smart power strips and an energy and water use evaluation.